| The drive by the North to control the growth and distribution

 to nothing in the natural world, and is in fact at odds with it as its

 value to the system is always greater than the product it is used to buy.
+The growth capital economy is a violation of the 2nd Law of Thermodynamics,

 and this corrupted value system of the industrialised North has become